Here’s something I hate: walking into a restaurant and not knowing what to do.

-MAYBE this less-than-idyllic exchange has made you a smarter, stronger professional.
+MAYBE this less-than-idyllic exchange has exposed a weak area in your communication and processes.
 That’s not a bad thing.
-Just don’t keep getting spanked by the same negative experiences.
+Just don’t keep getting spanked by the same mistakes.

 And now I shall say something unpopular:

-If you are having the same problem with different clients again, and again, and again: It isn’t a client problem – it’s a YOU problem.
+If you are having the same problem again and again with different clients: It isn’t a client problem – it’s a YOU problem.

-Time to dig deep and figure out what needs to change -hopefully BEFORE you develop a stress related eye twitch.
+Time to dig deep and figure out what needs to change – hopefully BEFORE you grow a stress tumor.

 If, however, you’re having problems again and again and again with THE SAME client – THAT’s a client problem.
 Maybe, using the tools above, you can retrain them.
 If they want to keep doing business, you’re actually doing them a favor.